Macrozamia riedlei: Ecology

-The species known as by-yu and djiriji was an important plant to the Nyungar people once processed, the flesh around the seeds a staple food; this is comparable with the use of many cycads around the world.
+The species known as by-yu and djiriji was an important plant to the Noongar people once processed, the flesh around the seeds a staple food; this is comparable with the use of many cycads around the world.
 The stem also provides starch that was used by colonials as 'bush flour', a substitute for flour derived from introduced grains.
 Evarist (1979) notes that early settlers observed aboriginal practices and used the starch from the pith of the trunk (for food) "after drying, shredding, soaking in water for several hours, filtering, settling, washing several times, drying slowly and powdering.
-Aside from finding the foodstuff at Nyungar camps, or offered it when hungry, early visitors and colonists recorded people harvesting the fruit.
+Aside from finding the foodstuff at Noongar camps, or offered it when hungry, early visitors and colonists recorded people harvesting the fruit.
 In 1832, the newcomer Henry Camfield noted the elder Midgegoroo and others gathering the nuts where he had settled at Burswood, Western Australia.
 The preparation of the seeds is a method known to the people as mordak, an excavation at a cave in Cape Le Grand national park of a nearly intact example was dated at thirteen thousand years old.
 The ripe and unprepared seed of M. riedlei is known as pauyin, this is able to be harvested toward the end of March, after the austral summer.

 The informal names 'wobbles' and 'rickets' were used by the settlers, describing the effect on cattle allowed to graze on them.
 This affliction of the introduced mammal, the result of ingesting the leaves, began with paralysis of the rear quarters and resulted in their death, leading the settlers to attempt eradication of the species where they grazed.

 The toxins contained in the cone and other parts of the plant, macrozamin and cycasin, are produced in coralloid roots by nitrogen-fixing cyanobacteria.

 The coralloid root system is a symbiosis of the cycad's roots and cyanobacteria of the genera Nostoc and Calothrix.
 In M. riedlei the nitrogen (N2) capture is most active in wet seasons and nitrogen content is doubled within 8–11 years.
 Examination of the response to recent burns found the weight ratio of coralloid roots to the bole increased and the concentration of nitrogen at the roots was higher, suggesting nitrogen fixation met the need of rapid leaf regrowth that occurs after these events.